Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • Crisis communication during incidents

-• Review of security projects and architectural decisions
+• Review of security projects and architecture decisions

 • Vendor evaluations and contract negotiations

-Forget the image of a consultant who shows up once a month to give PowerPoint presentations.
+Forget the image of the consultant who shows up once a month and delivers PowerPoints.

 A typical CISO-as-a-Service engagement with us looks like this:

-One to two days per week – this is the sweet spot for most medium-sized businesses.
+One to two days per week – that is the sweet spot for most mid-sized businesses.

-That sounds like little, but think about it: A full-time CISO might spend 20% of their time on strategic tasks.
-The rest is taken up by meetings, admin, and daily business.
+That sounds like little, but think about it: a full-time CISO may spend only 20% of their time on strategic tasks.
+The rest goes to meetings, admin, and day-to-day operations.

-With focused expertise each week, you get more strategic output than with a full-time CISO who is bogged down in daily stress.
+With focused expertise each week, you get more strategic output than with a full-time CISO who gets lost in the daily grind.

 Typical activities could include:

-• Call with IT management – current issues, open questions, weekly prioritization
+• Call with IT leadership – current topics, open questions, weekly prioritization

-• Deep dive into a focus topic – for example, reviewing the backup concept, preparing the management presentation, or evaluating a new security solution
+• Deep dive into a focus topic – for example, review of the backup concept, preparation of the executive presentation, or assessment of a new security solution

-• If needed: Immediate availability for critical questions or incidents
+• As needed: immediate availability for critical questions or incidents

 • One strategy meeting (90 minutes) to review the roadmap